Kanomble/platexpress_shiny/README.md

     - biolector and synergy test datasets
   - src:
     - platexpress_module: functions for interactions with platexpress
     - shiny: shiny R file with ui and server specifications
+- some data files have "," excep "." as decimal separators, this will cause the following error by reading in plate data:
+  - `Error in unlist(dat[tidx, (fidx + 1):ncol(dat)]) * 3600 :
+  non-numeric argument to binary operator`

 ## TODO
+- add correctBlanks and skipWells functionality
 - change and refactor code in the platexpress_interactions.R tryCatch blocks:
   - edit the warning block
   - add error handling